ubc-library-rc/gis-tools-workflows/content/add-basemap.md

 ---
 #### Resources for further exploration

-- Explore other [popular QGIS Plugins](https://plugins.qgis.org/plugins/popular/) or browse plugins through [keyword tags](https://plugins.qgis.org/plugins/) through keyword tags
+- Explore other [popular QGIS Plugins](https://plugins.qgis.org/plugins/popular/) or browse plugins through [keyword tags](https://plugins.qgis.org/plugins/)

 - Many basemaps that are hosted by web services are tile layers.
 This means they are a collection of static images ([map tiles](https://ubc-library-rc.github.io/gis-intro-leaflet/content/leaflet-basemap.html)) that are loaded as you zoom in and out on your screen.
 Therefore, you can also connect a basemap as an XYZ tile connection.
-[This video](https://www.youtube.com/watch?v=ht7tgmuwkpA) will show you how.
-Youtube is an excellent place to go for QGIS demos because chances are, not only has someone had the patience to work through the question at hand, they have kindly made it available on the internet for other QGIS users like yourself to benefit from!
+[This video](https://www.youtube.com/watch?v=ht7tgmuwkpA) demonstrates how.

 - If you find web-based maps interesting, check out the Research Commons' [Leaflet Workshop](https://ubc-library-rc.github.io/gis-intro-leaflet/) or [Introduction to web mapping with Mapbox](https://ubc-library-rc.github.io/intro-mapbox/)